-I was never 100% sure I wanted move outside academia.
-So my strategy has been to shift in and out of it, or combine work and study, since my early university days.
+I was never 100% sure I wanted to move outside academia.
+So my strategy was to shift in and out of it, combining work and study, since my early university days.
 It turns out that 'just' a PhD is not enough for today's job market.